rathod401/Music-store-Analysis-by-SQL/README.md

 # Music-store-Analysis-by-SQL

 ## Summary
 "I've completed this project, which focuses on analyzing a music playlist database, and gained valuable experience in addressing key business queries through data analysis.
 While working on the project, I explored SQL queries that cover all the essentials, from basic to advanced, including customer segmentation, sales trends, and genre popularity.
 This journey has enhanced my understanding of how to answer real-world business questions using data-driven insights.
-I’m now confident in my ability to analyze databases and generate actionable insights.